 HOW TO USE: Read the Patient Information Leaflet available from your pharmacist before you start using sumatriptan and each time you get a refill.
 Ask your doctor or pharmacist if you have any questions.

-This medication can be injected by using a syringe and needle, with an auto-injector, or with a needle-free device.
+This medication can be injected by using a syringe/needle, an auto-injector, or a needle-free device (depending on the brand prescribed).
 Learn all preparation and usage instructions in the product package.
 If any of the information is unclear, consult your doctor or pharmacist.
-Make sure you understand the correct technique for injection and how to properly dispose of needles, syringes and unused medication.
+Make sure you understand the correct technique for injection and how to properly dispose of needles, syringes, auto-injectors, needle-free devices, and unused medication.

 If there is no improvement in your symptoms, do not take any more doses of this medication before talking to your doctor.
 If your symptoms are only partly relieved, or if your headache comes back, you may use a second injection after one hour or as directed by your doctor.
 Do not use more than 2 injections (12 milligrams) in a 24-hour period.
 Do not reuse the syringe or the needle-free device.
 If you are using an auto-injector device, it may be re-used.